tunbridgep/SteamCMDHelper/README.md

 **Where do I place steamcmd_settings.txt?**

 In the current working directory.
 This would normally be your home directory, but it doesn't have to be, as long as you run the script from the same place.
-If the file is not present, nothing will break, but steamcmd will likely ask you to login which may or may not work correctly.

 **I have found a bug or have a feature suggestion.
 What can I do?**